top of page

 - Is an elderly dog

-- The dog is quite nervous/anxious and caging makes them feel safe
+- The dog is quite nervous/anxious, and caging makes them feel safe

 - Dogs awaiting collection and we don't want them the get dirty